Chapter 1:

 “What…?
 Just get over here!”

-“No…I mean…I’ll come, but I want to know what you meant…when…” Nicolaus’s eyes widened in awe, as behind the officers, part of the sky began changing colors!
-A slightly purple tint crept across the dark night sky as if something was on fire and smoke wafted upward.
-“Uh…” The already frightened, spiky haired young man couldn’t muster any words as he simply backed away.
-All he could do to make the others aware of what he was seeing was to point.
+“No…I mean…I’ll come, but I want to know what you meant…when…” Nicolaus’s eyes widened in awe; as behind the officers, part of the sky began changing colors!
+Purple hue consumed the dark night sky as if smoke billowed upward from a growing fire.
+“Uh…” The already frightened, spiky haired young man could hardly muster a words as he stumbled back.
+Simply pointing was all Nicolaus manage to direct the others’ attention.
 Everyone turned to see the sky changing colors, but then they realized it was only a small part of the sky.
 It was the airspace above Amala that the ominous purple haze was stemming from!
-Eyes red and puffy from just barely holding back tears, she stared holes through the officer named Niles!
+Eyes red and puffy from just barely holding back tears, she stared holes through Officer Niles!

-Niles backed up with his gun trained on Amala!
+Niles backed away with his gun trained on Amala!
 “T-They said something was weird about them!
-Should I sho-” Before he could finish his sentence, the purple mist like substance formed something of a large ghastly hand!
-It swung down on both of his arms with a gruesomely thick and loud cracking sound, breaking them at the elbows!
-“U…AGGGGGGGHHHHH!!!”
+Should I shoot—” Before he could finish his sentence, the purple mist like substance formed something of a large ghastly hand!
+It swung down on both of his outstretched arms, then with a gruesomely thick and loud cracking sound, broke them at the elbows!
 The man shrieked in agony!
-The other officer in response drew his sidearm, prepared to open fire on Amala, but…
+His fellow officer in response drew his sidearm, prepared to open fire on Amala, but…

-“Wait!!!”
+“Wait!”
 Nicolaus said as he reached out his hand to stop the officer!
-As he did, a large blue mist, not dissimilar to the one that emanated from Amala, aside from color, flew toward officer Kevin!
+As he did, a whirlwind of blue mist, not dissimilar to the one that emanated from Amala, aside from color, blew toward officer Kevin!
 The mist wrapped itself around Kevin and catapulted him clear off the ridge at a breakneck speed!

 The last sounds that came from Kevin as he was thrown out of sight were his screams, and then a loud meaty thud!
 Everyone went silent at the inhuman spectacle.

-“AGGhh…y-you fucking…monsters!”
-The other officer screamed out in pain, struggling to his feet, ambling toward Amala!
+“Agh…y-you fucking…monsters!”
+Officer Niles wretched in pain, vomiting as his stomach churned, and ambling toward Amala!
 She fell back onto her rear attempting to distance herself!
-“You…fucking sand rat, cunt…do you know…what the…AGgghh…what you did?!”
+“You…fucking sand rat cunt…do you know…what the…ugh…what you did?!”

 “St…” Tears roared down her cheeks, as Amala continued to crawl back.
 “Please…I don’t…stay away…”

-“Get away from her!!”
-Katie yelled out as she ran towards the officer, attempting to intervene in the situation!
+“Get away from her!”
+Katie yelled out as she ran towards the officer, with a hope of intervening!

 Amala shirked and covered up!
-When she did, the purple mist once again appeared, flying towards the enraged officer and pushed into his chest, making his entire torso explode outward!
+When she did, the purple mist once again appeared, flying towards the enraged officer and pushed into his chest.
+All at once, Officer Niles’s entire torso explode outward!
 Blood and guts blew backwards completely layering Katie!
-Nothing was left of the man, but legs, both broken arms, clothes, and his head, which rolled over toward Amala.
-The twisted and pained expression stared pitifully into Amala’s eyes, until she could no longer take it, passing out onto the ground.
-Katie on the other hand looked down at herself…covered from head to toe in another person’s blood and guts.
-She took a few seconds to register what had transpired, but when she did, vomited.
+Nothing was left of the man, but legs, both broken arms, torn clothes, and his head, which rolled over toward Amala.
+Agonized eyes stared pitifully into Amala’s own.
+Overwhelmed completely, she could no longer take it, passing out onto the ground.
+Katie, on the other hand, looked down at herself…covered from head to toe in another person’s blood and guts.
+She took a few seconds to register what had transpired, but when she did, puked.

 “Um…” Vernon tried to compose himself at least to just get out some words.
-“Y…you…um…hang on…I…no…” It wasn’t going very well.
+“Y…you…um…hang on…I…no…” It wasn’t going well.
 The wind began to pick up, carrying frigid air along.
-That cold winter’s night wouldn’t be forgotten anytime soon, by anyone who’d come to the small mountain’s ridge.
-From then onwards it would become a driving point of both ambition and guilt; constantly pushing all those involved past their breaking points, destroying them and remaking them into something new, some great and others…vile.
+That cold winter’s night wouldn’t be forgotten by anyone who’d come to the mountain’s ridge.
+From then onwards, it would become a driving point of both ambition and guilt; constantly pushing all those involved past their breaking points, destroying them and remaking them into something new, some great and others…vile.

 End of Chapter 1